What Is PANDAS? The Latest Research and Treatment Options

 Getting a PANDAS diagnosis and treatment for your child can be a challenge.
 After all, this is a relatively new, commonly misunderstood, and frequently misdiagnosed disorder.
 Your child’s provider should be able to connect you with someone or refer you to another office that specializes in these types of childhood autoimmune disorders.

 if your provider cannot refer you to a specialist, PANDAS Network has a list of helpful resources, including a network of physicians who are dedicated to learning more about PANDAS and educating other medical professionals, at this link.

 Additionally, you can also discuss resources with other PANDAS parents online or in support groups to find a PANDAS specialist for your child.

 Supporting your child when they are struggling with PANDAS symptoms can be difficult.
 The important thing is to try to be aware and understanding of the pain and confusion they are experiencing.
 Find a good medical provider who can help diagnose and treat your child promptly so they can reduce their symptoms quickly and have the best possible treatment outcome.

 You can also support children with PANDAS disease by advocating for them in your community.
-Talk to your family, friends, your child’s school, neighbors and other medical providers, and provide them with resources to learn about PANDAS/PANS and how to interact and help other children with these conditions.
+Talk to your family, friends, your child’s school, neighbors, and other medical providers, and provide them with resources to learn about PANDAS/PANS and how to interact with and help other children with these conditions.

 While it may be frightening at times, know that you’re not alone.
 Other parents are going through the same thing, and they are here to help you feel understood and supported in your family’s PANDAS journey.